 There is hope for people with depression.
 There are treatments that can help.
 The earlier that treatment can begin, the more likely it will work.
 At the dialysis clinic, the social worker may ask you a few questions that can help detect some of the signs of depression.
 Depression is usually treated with medications and/or psychotherapy ("talk therapy").
 Your kidney doctor may ask that you see your primary care doctor or a psychiatrist for medications.
 The social worker can help you find therapy services that are available.
 Finally, there are many things people can do to help them cope with depression.
-For ideas, visit our website at https://esrd.qsource.org/patients/coping-with-kidney-disease/.
+For ideas on how to cope, see the "My Life: Coping With Dialysis" page.

 If at any point you feel so overwhelmed by feelings of sadness and hopelessness, you should talk with someone you trust such as a social worker or your doctor.
-If you need emotional support, reach out to the national mental health hotline at 988 or visit 988 lifeline.org.
+To find help in your area contact The Hopeline at 1-800-273-8255.

-Ask Your Care Team:
+My Questions | Ask Your Care Team: